Coca-Cola

 Comments

-• Jason about 13 years ago
+• Jason almost 14 years ago

 So I guess Turner couldn't out-bid Coca Cola for the prime barn real estate and had to settle for the fence.